Sabai-Technologies/seafile-docker/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;```docker-compose exec seafile fsck```

 It a simple shortcut to `seaf-fsck.sh`.
-The [manual](https://manual.seafile.com/maintain/seafile_fsck.html) describes all the options of this too
+The [manual](https://manual.seafile.com/maintain/seafile_fsck.html) describes all the options of this tool